Russian tycoon becomes Norilsk CEO in board peace deal

 He had long rejected a direct role in managing the company, saying he preferred to leave the day-to-day running of the company to professional managers.

-Deputy Prime Minister Arkady Dvorkovich, however, said that Norilsk's investment programme would be carried out in full and spending would even increase.

-"Based on the materials I have seen, there is no significant cause for concern," he said.
+Analysts said the company needed to boost efficiency and transparency, but expressed concerns that paying out dividends could take precedence over capital investment now running at about $2.5 billion per year.

+"The first step that can be expected is a decrease in capital expenditure and operational cost cutting," Vadim Astapovich, an analysts at VTB Capital, said.

-Norilsk could eventually revisit the idea of merger and acquisition deals forced off the agenda by the shareholder dispute, said Vadim Astapovich, an analyst at VTB Capital.
+Looking further out, Norilsk could revisit the idea of merger and acquisition deals that were forced off the agenda by the shareholder dispute, Astapovich added.

-Trouble broke out at the company after the global financial crisis in 2008 when Deripaska, who had bought out Potanin's partner Mikhail Prokhorov with a view to merging Norilsk with RUSAL, defied pressure to exit to cut his own debts.
+Trouble broke out at the Arctic giant after the global financial crisis in 2008 when Deripaska, who had bought out Potanin's partner Mikhail Prokhorov with a view to merging Norilsk with his aluminium firm RUSAL (0486.HK), defied pressure to exit to cut his own debts.

+Under the peace deal, Deripaska will finally prevail in his demand for hefty dividend payouts, which sources have said could total $10 billion over three years, forcing the company to borrow to cover the cost.

-(Addditional reporting by Andrey Kuzmin and Melissa Akin, Editing by Timothy Heritage, Megan Davies and Anna Willard)
+(Addditional reporting by Andrey Kuzmin; Editing by Melissa Akin, Timothy Heritage and Anna Willard)

 BAGHDAD Iraq's oil reserves have increased to 153 billion barrels, from a previous estimate of 143 billion barrels, Oil Minister Jabal al-Luaibi said on Sunday.